ThatQuiz Test Library Take this test now

 C) The holistic nature of perception.

-D) The fragmentation of experience.
+D) The specificity of colors.

 Created with That Quiz — where test making and test taking are made easy for math and other subject areas.